 - The portobello mushroom is the most mature mushroom in the “Agaricus bisporus” and dark brown in nature.

-- The crimini mushroom is the balance in between the button white mushroom and the full grown portobello mushroom…lighter brown but structually capable of being used in a variety of recipes.
+- The crimini mushroom is the balance in between the button white mushroom and the full grown portobello mushroom, also called “baby bella”… it’s lighter brown but structurally capable of being used in a variety of recipes.

-For my lacto-ovo vegetarian readers, I strongly believe you will love this dip! 🙂 Here’s to Garlic and Mushroom Queso Fundido dip!!🍻 Lets get to this savory dip!
+Here’s to Garlic and Mushroom Queso Fundido dip!
+Lets get to this savory dip!

 Garlic and Mushroom Queso Fundido Dip